Disclosure: This post may contain affiliate links, to find out more information, please read my disclaimer.

 - Hair and makeup should match the vibe of the dresses you picked.
 If you plan on wearing a very glamourous gown with a long train, consider a more dramatic makeup look.
 If going with a softer, more boho dress, keep your hair and makeup more natural.

-- Popular accessories include a flower crown or hat.
+- Popular accessories include a flower crown or wide brim hat.

 - For your partner, have them play off what you’re wearing.
 They should compliment you in style and color but not take the focus away from you.
-When in doubt, neutrals work very well.
+For men, khakis or dark colored jeans and a solid neutral henley work very well (avoid logos and hats).

 How to Pose for Maternity Photos: